THE READER’S CHARACTER AS THE FOCUS

 The Second Septenary teaches the reader how to remain ethical and grounded while reading.

-The Third Septenary teaches the reader how to step aside so truth can speak.
+The Third Septenary teaches the reader how to step aside so the whole truth can speak.

 These are not elite stages reserved for a spiritual few.
 They are human capacities, cultivated over time through practice, reflection, failure, humility, and care.